Catherine Zeta-Jones stars in Disney+ series filming in Baton Rouge

 According to a statement released by the mayor's office, the series stars Lisette Alexis playing a young puzzle solver in Baton Rouge trying to solve a lost Pan-American treasure.
 She will also be joined by actress Catherine Zeta-Jones.

-"Our community is honored to welcome this production to the city of Baton Rouge," said Mayor-President Sharon Weston Broome.
+"Our community is honored to welcome this production to the city of Baton Rouge," Mayor-President Sharon Weston Broome said.
 "Our arts sector and creative economy is a key component of the foundation of our city and parish.
 This production is not only supporting our local economy, it is bringing our Capital City to the screen and showcasing all we have to offer."

 The production is expected to bring millions of dollars to the Baton Rouge economy and provide jobs for many businesses and area film industry professionals.